 This radiograph of the abdomen shows the liver and stomach clearly.
-The lower arrow points to the general location of the mesenteric lymph node.
-The top arrow points to the location of the sublumbar lymph node.
-Neither one is visible.
+The middle arrow points to the general location of the mesenteric lymph node.
+The top right arrow points to the location of the sublumbar lymph node.
+Neither one is visible because they are normal.

 The greatly enlarged sublumbar lymph nodes are circled in this dog with cancer.
 See the close up below

-The sub enlarged sublumbar lymph nodes are the circular whitish areas
+The enlarged sublumbar lymph nodes are visible as the whitish areas under the red circle.
+This is from a dog with a cancer called adenocarcinoma.

 Lymph nodes can also be seen with the ultrasound.
 This takes an experienced veterinarian, usually a veterinary radiologist.

 This is a lymph node in the center of the abdomen called the mesenteric lymph node